jakmeier/Lagrange/_posts/en/2021-05-28-Untapped-Rust.md

 For types that implement it, a `UniversalTypeId` can be retrieved, akin to `TypeId` from the Rust core.

 The `UniversalTypeId` is best used in conjunction with the standard `TypeId`.
 Within each binary, there should be a one-to-one mapping between the two.
-(Ignoring namespace sharing to keep it simple.)
+(Ignoring namespace sharing to keep it simple.
+In other words, module names and origin crate matter for type ID.)
 It's just that another binary might have another `TypeId` associated while my rules for the `UniversalTypeId` sees them as the same type.

 With that realization, we can use a `HashMap<UniversalTypeId, Box<dyn Any>>` and then do all the tricks we previously did with `HashMap<TypeId, Box<dyn Any>>`.